Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Introduction

-In this paper, we further extend the construction of non-invertible SPT models \cite{Seifnashri:2024dsd,Choi:2024rjm} by considering more exotic generalizations: \begin{description} \item[Subsystem non-invertible SPT:] Subsystem non-invertible symmetry\cite{Cao:2023doz,Ebisu:2024lie} is characterized by operators with non-group-like fusion rules and operators with generalized topologicalness as well as subsystem symmetry.
+In this paper, we further extend the construction of non-invertible SPT models \cite{Seifnashri:2024dsd,Choi:2024rjm} by considering more exotic generalizations: \begin{description} \item[Subsystem non-invertible SPT:] Subsystem non-invertible symmetry \cite{Cao:2023doz,Ebisu:2024lie} is characterized by non-group-like fusion rules of symmetry operators, together with restricted mobility.
 We propose new lattice models with subsystem non-invertible SPT order in general dimensions.
 We find that their interface modes are localized on lower-dimensional regions such as corners, hinges and so on. \item[Weak non-invertible SPT:] Weak SPT phases are SPT phases which involve both internal symmetry and lattice translational symmetry for their classification\cite{Fu:2006djh,Chen:2011pg}.
 In 2+1d, we propose models that belong to the same non-invertible SPT phase but realizes distinct \emph{weak} non-invertible SPT phases.
 That is, these models cannot be distinguished by non-invertible symmetry alone; rather, both the non-invertible symmetry and the lattice translation symmetry are required to differentiate them.
-The interface between them shows an exotic Lieb-Schultz-Mattis (LSM) anomaly involving a symmetry that cannot be factorized into a direct product of internal and translational symmetry. \end{description}
+The interface mode between them is protected by an exotic Lieb-Schultz-Mattis (LSM) anomaly involving a modulated symmetry, which cannot be factorized into a direct product of internal and translational symmetries. \end{description}